AustinGonzalez-EGR304/AustinGonzalez-EGR304.github.io/docs/07-Power-Budget/Power-Budget.md

 ![budget1](Power Budget T102 EGR 304.png){style width:"350" height:"300;"}

 ## Conclusions
+I was able to determine that I had originally sourced a voltage regulator and power supply that were not sufficient to power the system.
+Fortunately, this issue was caught early in the design stage, allowing us to replace them with higher-capacity components with minimal impact on the estimated budget.

 From the prepared Power Budget, it was determined that the total current draw of all components are within the 12 V 5 A barrel-jack supply if all loads operated simultaneously.
 This estimate uses stall current values for the motors, which represent worst-case startup conditions.
 In practice, the motors will not all start or run at the same time, and the control logic limits concurrent operation of high-current devices (motors), but enough room for error is allocated.
 ## Resouces